fahmed8383/Manjaro-Conky-Files/README.md

 increase this limit yourself in twitch.js and twitch.conf**

 **This configuration updates the status of all streamer once every minute, you can increase or decrease this time in twitch.conf file**

+## Stocks Display

+The stocks display uses Nodejs to webscrape data off of yahoo finance before being integrated to stocks.conf.
+To setup this display follow the corresponding steps:

+1. Install Node.js and npm
+2. ```cd api/```
+3. ```npm install```
+5. Open up stocks.js and add the stocks that you want displayed in the "stocks" array near the top of the file.

+Once you start up conky.sh, the stocks should be displayed on your desktop environments if they are live.